École polytechnique: Name

 Founded in 1794 as the École centrale des travaux publics (Central School of Public Works), the school initially provided teaching limited to technical knowledge.
 In 1795, the school was renamed the "École polytechnique" (Polytechnic School).
 The neologism polytechnique, appearing for the first time in a document published by Claude Prieur at the beginning of 1795, means "many arts", referring to the plurality of applied arts, sciences, technology, engineering and other academic subjects taught at the school.

 Under the Restoration and the July Monarchy, the school was officially renamed the "École royale polytechnique".
 Under the First and the Second Empire, it was renamed the "École impériale polytechnique".
 The students, alumni, and graduates were called "Polytechnicians".
 The school was often simply called "Polytechnique".

-The school has been nicknamed "l'X" or the "X" since the middle of the 19th century.
-Two explanations have been put forward.
-One points to the two crossed cannons on the school's badge.
-The other attributes it to the preeminence of mathematics in the training of Polytechnicians.
-According to L'Argot de l'X, published in 1894: "It is from the very importance given to the teaching of ana [analysis], the whole language of which is made up of x and y, that the nickname X came, universally accepted to designate Polytechnicians.
+The school has been nicknamed "l'X" since the middle of the 19th century.
+Two explanations have been put forward: one points to the two crossed cannons on the school's badge, while the other attributes it to the preeminence of mathematics in the training of Polytechnicians.
+According to L'Argot de l'X, published in 1894: "It is from the very importance given to the teaching of ana [analysis], the whole language of which is made up of x and y, that the nickname X came to designate Polytechnicians.
 Not all of them are mathematicians, but all have sufficient knowledge of differential and integral calculus for public service applications.
-Let us further say that in troubled times, such as 1830 and 1848, this knowledge particularly helped them to avoid being confused with all the individuals who disguised themselves as Polytechnicians to give themselves the appearance of defenders of order.
+Let us further say that in troubled times, such as [the Revolutions of] 1830 and 1848, this knowledge particularly helped them to avoid being confused with all the individuals who disguised themselves as Polytechnicians to give themselves the appearance of defenders of order.
 When they were encountered, they were asked the differential of sin x or log x, and if they did not answer, they were immediately locked up."
 However, in the 1994 edition, the origin of the nickname was again reported to be the crossing of the canons on the coat of arms.
-The nickname "X" also applies to Polytechnicians.
-Female Polytechnicians are sometimes nicknamed "Xettes" or "X7", which is pronounced /fr/.
+The nickname "X" also applies to Polytechnicians themselves; female Polytechnicians are sometimes nicknamed "Xettes" or "X7", which is pronounced /fr/.

-In the late 19th and early 20th centuries, the school and its students and alumni were nicknamed "pipo".
-In the early 20th century, the school was also nicknamed "Carva".
+In the late 19th and early 20th centuries, the school and its students and alumni were nicknamed "pipo" and "carva".